M4ss1ck/telegram-obs-overlay/README.md

 3. Configure the deployment:

    - Set the build method to "Dockerfile"
-   - Add the following environment variables:
+   - Add the following **required** environment variable:
      - `BOT_TOKEN`: Your Telegram bot token
-     - `CHAT_ID`: Your Telegram chat ID
+   - Optionally add:
      - `PORT`: Port for the application (default: 3000)

 4. Set up the network: